Frequently Asked Questions

 Q-6 – How can I help make my party a success?

 A-6 – Dance.
 Your guests are there because of you.
-If you’re out there dancing and enjoying the music, your guests will, too.
+If you’re out dancing and enjoying the music you picked, your guests will, too.
 If you disappear, they will, too.
-No amount of begging from a DJ will get people on the dance floor.
-But a guest of honor, bride/groom, etc. out on the dance floor having a great time to music that they picked – how can anyone help but come out and join them?
+No amount of begging from the DJ will get people out on the dance floor.
+If the reason for everyone being there (YOU) is out on the dance floor having a good time, how can anyone help but come out and join them?